devleaks/pywinwing/README.md

 # pywinwing - Winwing Devices to X-Plane

-This script allows Winwings unit to work with Laminar Research X-Plane Flight Simulator.
+This script allows Winwings devices to work with Laminar Research X-Plane Flight Simulator.

 # Installation